 Founded on the principles of research, this course focuses on the literacy needs and development of fourth and eighth grade learners.
 The aim is to present the theory, application, examples, and strategies teachers need to fully understand teaching and assessing reading and writing in the middle grades.

 EDU 491 - Field Study

-EDU 492 - Field Study
+EDU 492 - Field Study Credits, 2 sem. hrs.

-EDU 493 - Field Study
+EDU 493 - Field Study Credits, 3 sem. hrs.

 Department of Kinesiology